akhilmallepally/featured-developers/README.md

 # Featured-Developers
-Featured developers web application displays the profile of the students from the class of 28, in GDP1, randomly on special days and the colleagues can hit like on one's accomplishment.
-We have a details button beneath the profile, which upon clicking gives the information about the randomly displayed student.
+Featured developers web application displays the profile of a student from the class of 28, in GDP1, randomly every day.

 ## Team:
  [Amulya Baddam](https://github.com/amulyareddybaddam)</br>